scalemailted/Tiny-Rogue/README.md

 - Monsters always move toward the player using a shortest path algorithm
 - Each monster has a 20% chance of not moving during their turn
-- On every third turn the game attempts to spawn a new monster in the dungeon -Random Spawning does not occur if square is already occupied.
+- On every third turn the game attempts to spawn a new monster in the dungeon
+	+ Random Spawning does not occur if square is already occupied.
 -If the player kills all monsters, they advance to next level and monsters spawn in corners

 #### Scoring: